openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 Probably the most boring open source story recently has also been the one getting the
         most ink.
-The problem with with the Apache/OpenOffice saga is that the real story already happened, it™s history.
+The problem with with the Apache/OpenOffice saga is that the real story already happened, itâ€™s history.

-Oracle™s gift of OpenOffice.org to Apache, and the change of license from copyleft to
+Oracleâ€™s â€œgiftâ€ of OpenOffice.org to Apache, and the change of license from copyleft to
-        permissive, is merely an epilogue referring back to a prologue: Oracle™s sudden ownership of the open source office suite as a mere byproduct of their acquisition of Sun. (...)
+        permissive, is merely an epilogue referring back to a prologue: Oracleâ€™s sudden ownership of the open source office suite as a mere byproduct of their acquisition of Sun. (...)

-
+â€

+â€œ

         [The Register/Matt Asay: The real reason most source is closed?
 Open is hard](http://www.theregister.co.uk/2011/06/22/open_source_is_hard/)